vladimir555/rootramfs/README.md

 rootramfs
 =========

-copy root fs in ram on boot system
+copy root fs to ram on boot system